smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
-But what I will cover is how we got it working for demos.

 And, so, firstly,

 CLICK

 it did allow us to actually deploy just a single app, basically for free.

-Because it used all of the fake services that our teams had _already_ written.
+Because it relied on all of the fake services that our teams had _already_ written.
 -->

 ---